-This solution assumes that the Remote UE and the UE-to-network relay belongs to the same home PLMN and are accessing the 5G PKMF used for PC5 key management located in HPLMN of Remote UE.
+This solution assumes that the Remote UE and the UE-to-network relay belong to the same home PLMN and are accessing the 5G PKMF used for PC5 key management located in HPLMN of Remote UE.

 Solution #6 [in step 9] is originally based on solution #1 [in step 6 – MACREAR] where the Remote UE calculates a message authentication code (MACREAR) over the included ProSe parameters and includes the MACREAR in the Direct Communication Request to the UE-to-network relay.
-The difference between solution #1 and solution #6 is that the key management for security key used for PC5 communication takes place in user plane in solution #6 but in solution #1 it takes place in the control plane.
+The difference between solution #1 and solution #6 is that the key management for security key used for PC5 communication takes place in the user plane in solution #6 but in solution #1 it takes place in the control plane.
 Also in solution #1, the key for PC5 communication is generated from Kausf in AUSF, but in solution #6 the generation of the key for PC5 communication in 5G PKMF is out of scope .

 The Remote UEs and UE-to-network relay are assumed to be provisioned with the discovery security materials when they are in 3GPP coverage.